muhammedjamsheer/Javascript/Basics.md

 ##### 1.charAt(position)
 The charAt() method returns the character at a specified index (position) in a string:
   ```javascript
 let text = "HELLO WORLD";
 let char = text.charAt(0)
 // output  H
  ```
 ##### 2.Property Access
-The charAt() method returns the character at a specified index (position) in a string:

   ```javascript
 let text = "HELLO WORLD";
 let char = text[0];